rukbotto/vim-config/README.md

 The autocompletion feature will show you the available _base16_ color schemes.

-To apply a color scheme, just add the following to your `.vimrc` file:
+To apply a color scheme, just add the following to your `.vimrc.local` file:

 ```vim
 colorscheme base16-circus